wazuh/wazuh-documentation/source/deploying-with-puppet/setup-puppet/install-puppet-agent.rst

 Installing Puppet agent
 =======================

-Here is a very summarized guide to install *puppet-master*.
+In this section it is explained how to install *puppet-master*.
 Follow this link to check the `Official installation guide. <https://puppet.com/docs/puppet/5.1/install_linux.html>`_

 In this section we assume that you have already installed the ``apt`` or ``yum`` Puppet repository on your agent system in the same way that you did on your Puppet Server.